ninbura/windows/readme.md

       - Reference image below for configuration on this tab, don't forget to load your previously created blacklist.
       - ![image](https://github.com/ninbura/windows/assets/58058942/e84ff19d-d0ab-4bc3-895d-b48b5f9304db)
       - **restart your computer**
-    - #### populate application install list
+    - #### populate application install lists
-      - we already created `.install-list.txt` in step #9
+      - we already created `.admin-install-list.txt` & `.standard-install-list.txt` in step #9
-      - said install list is located at `/repos/windows/.install-list.txt` unless you changed directories per your preference
+      - said install lists are located in `/repos/windows` unless you changed directories per your preference
-      - Open your `.install-list.txt`, and paste the list found [here](#install-list) into it.
+      - Open `.admin-install-list.txt` & `.standard-install-list.txt`, and paste the lists found in [admin install list](#admin-install-list) & [standard install list](#standard-install-list) into each file respectively.
-      - Add and remove applications from this list as you see fit, then save the documnet.
+      - Add and remove applications from thes lists as you see fit, then save the files.
         - see [winget basics](#wingetwigui-basics) for more details on this step
         - do not remove the following applications from your install list for the sake of later steps in this tutorial
           - FinalWire.AIDA64.Extreme
           - Guru3D.Afterburner
           - REALiX.HWiNFO
-      - Pro tip, you can sort lines in `.txt` files via [vscode](https://code.visualstudio.com/) by hitting the run hotkey ([f1] or [ctrl+shit+p]) and running "sort lines ascending".
     - #### bulk install applications
       - wait for winget-autoupdate to finish updating existing packages (wait until you're no longer receiving notifcations from wigui)
       - Before you can bulk install applications, you need to enable a setting in winget. - open windows terminal & run the following command
         - `winget settings --enable InstallerHashOverride`
+      - admin install list
+        - right click the WiGui exe & select "Run as administrator"
+        - click the "Import from file" button & select your `.admin-install-list.txt`
+        - click "Install"
+        - wait for the process to finish
+      - standard install list
+        - double click the WiGui exe
+        - click the "Import from file" button & select your `.standard-install-list.txt`
+        - click "Install"
-      - Open wigui, load your install list, click install, & wait for the process to finish.
+        - wait for the process to finish
       - **restart your computer**
 13. ### configure msi afterburner (gpu fan curve)
     - _this is not applicable if your gpu is water cooled_